Individual Therapy

 I don’t tend to assign formal diagnoses unless it feels useful for our work together.
 My focus is on understanding your lived experience and making sense of the symptoms or stressors you’re facing.

-Sometimes, we may explore diagnostic language if it offers clarity, validation, or supports a referral.
 If you plan to use insurance reimbursement through superbills, I will need to include a mental health diagnosis on that documentation.

-Modalities I Utilize in Session
+Modalities I utilize in session

 EMDR